drshriveer/gtools/gconfig/README.md

 -	**Generics:** This library uses generics to fetch configuration values from a yaml file.
 This works with primitives, slices, maps<sup>†</sup>, and structs (supporting yaml).
 The same key can be resolved into multiple types. *<sup>†</sup> - note: maps with dimensional keys do not currently work*
 -	**Internal Type Caching:** After a setting has been parsed into a type it is cached along with that type information for future resolution.
 -	**Dimensions:** A single configuration file may multiple "dimensions" that are resolved at runtime based on program flags to determine the variation of a setting to vend.
 Differentiating setting variables by environment/stage (e.g. Development, Beta, Prod) is a great example of how this can be leveraged.
-	-	**Auto-flagging:** The configuration library will automatically turn dimensions into flags! (unless otherwise specified)
+	-	**Auto-flagging:** The configuration library will automatically turn dimensions into flags and parse them! (unless otherwise specified)
+	-	**Env Parsing:** The configuration library will automatically parse dimensions environment variables.
+	-	**GetDimension:** Extract a Dimension value via `gconfig.GetDimension[my.DimensionType](cfg)`.
 -	**Environmental Overrides:** (TODO) In some cases it is useful to override a single static configuration variable in a specific environment.
 This can be done though the use of environmental variables.

 ### Usage